nicolleromero/shoppies-app/README.md

 ## <a name="app-features"></a>App Features

-- Users can search the OMDB database to find movies they want to nominate for a Shoppies Award! ✨
+- Users can search OMDB to find movies they want to nominate for a Shoppies Award! ✨
 - Movie posters are animated using [React Spring](https://github.com/pmndrs/react-spring) and [React Flip Toolkit](https://github.com/aholachek/react-flip-toolkit).
 - Infinite scroll loads additional movies as the user scrolls and is implemented with [React Intersection Observer](https://github.com/thebuilder/react-intersection-observer) and [React Content Loader](https://github.com/danilowoz/react-content-loader).
 - Movie details and ratings are provided in an accessible modal using [React Modal](https://github.com/reactjs/react-modal) and can be seen by clicking on a movie poster in the search results or the nominations footer.